mkford4/smart-dex-app/README.md

 Features:
 - loads data from an external API source
-- view a list of items
+- views a list of items in a grid display
-- upon user action, view details for that item
+- upon user action, modal pop-up displays further details of each item

-Expected finish date: December 1, 2021
+# Design & Build
+The application uses HTML, CSS and JavaScript functions as well as polyfills, bootstrap & jQuery to enhance the functionality and design through modals, buttons, and a navbar.